BIGDATA-GROUP-4/Samsung-Stock-Price/README.md

   - scikit-learn
   - tensorflow
   - plotly
+  - mplfinance
+  - statsmodels
+  - xgboost

-### 3. Run the Dashboard (Optional)
+### 3. Run the Notebook & Dashboard

-### 4. Data collection process
-Run the data preprocessing script to fetch the Samsung stock data.

-### 5. Analysis execution
-Execute the analysis scripts.
+- Open Samsung_stockprice.ipynb
+- Run cells sequentially
+- Make sure the dataset file Samsung Electronics Stock Historical Price.csv is placed in the same directory as the notebook or adjust the file path accordingly.

-## 📊 Outputs
+## 📊 What is Included in the Analysis

-The script generates:
-   - Data summary statistics
+- Data Preprocessing:
+  - Schema inspection
+  - Type conversion and date parsing
+  - Handling missing values

-   - Data visualizations
+- Exploratory Data Analysis:
+  - Visualizations of stock trends
+  - Volume and price relationship
+  - Seasonal decomposition

+- Forecasting:
-   - Forecast for the next 30 days
+   - Forecast for the next 90 days
    - Model performance metrics
-   - Cross-validation results
+   - Predicting future stock prices using XGBoost
+   - Visual comparison of predictions vs actual

 ---